laktek/punch/README.md

 # Punch
 ## A Fun and easy way to build modern websites

 Punch is a framework designed to cater the modern web development needs.
-No matter whether you are a novice or an expert, a designer or a developer, mocking a simple prototype or building a complex web application, you will find Punch to be a great companion.
+No matter whether you are a beginner or an expert, a designer or a developer, prototyping a simple idea or buidling a complex web application, Punch can make your workflow productive and joyful.

 ### With Punch you can...